-First Year - One activity from each of the following: Understanding Self; Communication; and Getting Along with Others, plus one of exhibitor's choice from the manual.
+First Year - One activity from each of the following: Understanding Self; Communication; and Getting Along with Others, plus one of the exhibitor's choices from the manual.

-Second Year - One activity from each of the following: Getting Along with Others; Learning to Learn; and Making Decisions, plus one of exhibitor's choice from the manual.
+Second Year - One activity from each of the following: Getting Along with Others; Learning to Learn; and Making Decisions, plus one of the exhibitor's choices from the manual.

-Third Year - One activity from each of the following: Making Decisions; Managing; and Working with Groups, plus one of exhibitor's choice from the manual.
+Third Year - One activity from each of the following: Making Decisions; Managing, and Working with Groups, plus one of the exhibitor's choices from the manual.